© Pint of Science, 2019. All rights reserved.

 Tech Me Out

 My PhD research applies scientific techniques to archaeological material.
 I am especially interested the -omic analysis of coprolites (preserved faeces).
-Analysing the biomolecules preserved in coprolites can tell us about the depositing individual and their diet, gut microbiome and associated paras...
+Analysis of coprolites can tell us about the depositing individual and their diet, gut microbiome and associated parasites.

 I am a Research Associate in the Department of Psychology at the University of York.
 My research explores how language and the senses are connected.